Contents

 end array_date;

-but still, even on this example which contains a loop within a loop, Mika generates integrations tests in seconds.
-For example, here is test number 2 out 5 that Mika generated in under 6 seconds for the insertion sort procedure above:
+but still, even on this example which contains a loop within a loop, Mika generates integrations test inputs in seconds.
+For example, here is test number 2 out of 5 that Mika generated in under 6 seconds for the insertion sort procedure above:

 TEST NUMBER 2